 What to do in the Caribbean of Costa Rica?

-The Caribbean Region of Costa Rica basically corresponds to the province of Limón.
-In here you have incredible wildlife, beautiful beaches, and great adventures all with the Caribbean feel and taste.
+The Caribbean region of Costa Rica basically corresponds to the province of Limón, where you will find incredible wildlife, beautiful beaches, and opportunities for tropical adventures.

 Here are a few attractions and activities you must consider if you visit this region: